 1. Tell us about your career – what are you doing now, what is it like and what do you enjoy the most about it?

 I am a journalist with CGTN (China Global Television Network), the international news channel of China Central Television, based in Beijing.
-As current affairs programme editor, I manage an award-winning magazine and documentary show that focuses on Asia.
-The job includes selecting and pitching stories for the weekly programme, helping our correspondents improve their pieces, and engaging with audiences on social media.
+As the current affairs programme editor, I manage an award-winning magazine and documentary show that focuses on Asia.
+The job includes selecting and pitching stories for the weekly programme, helping our correspondents improve their pieces and engaging with audiences on social media.
 From time to time, I also report stories within China for the channel’s television and online platforms.

 I enjoy working both behind and in front of the camera.
 As an editor, I get to exercise editorial judgment and hone my leadership and decision-making skills.
 As a China reporter, I have the unique opportunity of telling the story of the world’s second largest economy from an insider’s point of view.
 Among the recent stories I did were the launch of China’s first cargo spacecraft and the decline of its coal industry as it takes on a leadership role in fighting climate change.